plone/plone.recipe.zope2instance/README.rst

    whitespace is stripped from the code given. *added in version 4.2.14*

 wsgi
-   Use ``wsgi = on`` in a part to create a Python script that can be used as an interface for a WSGI server.
+   By default this recipe creates a Python script that uses ``waitress`` as a WSGI server.
+   When running Python 2 you can set ``wsgi = off`` to disable WSGI and enable ZServer.

 Theme resources
 ---------------